toirl/pynunzen/README.rst

      :alt: Updates

-Pynunzen is a simple python based implementation of a blockchain.
+Pynunzen is a simple python based implementation of a blockchain for primarly educational purposes.
+It implements a very simple and naiv implementation of a blockchain and leaves out any security and cryptographic details.

 * Free software: MIT license
 * Documentation: https://pynunzen.readthedocs.io.